 For repair of temporary concrete barrier walls with defects less than 6 inches in all three directions, width, height, and depth that do not expose reinforcing steel, repair the defect with a premanufactured patching material specifically fabricated for patching structural concrete.
 The strength of the patch must meet or exceed the design strength of the class 3000 concrete of the temporary concrete barrier wall.
 Perform the repair procedures in accordance with all requirements and instructions from the manufacturer of the patch material.
 Use a bonding compound between the patch material and the concrete unless specifically stated by the manufacturer that a bonding compound is not required.
-If the manufacturer states that application of a bonding compound is optional, SCDOT requires application of a bonding compound is optional.
-If cracking occurs within the patched area, remove the patch material completely and repeat the repair process.
+If the manufacturer states that application of a bonding compound is optional, SCDOT requires application of a bonding structure approves.
 The contractor shall submit documentation stating all repairs have been conducted in accordance with these requirements prior to installing any temporary concrete barrier walls with repairs.
 Utilization of temporary concrete barrier walls with repairs shall require approval by the RCE prior to installation.